2020-21 BMC Program Requirements

 2. Students wishing to satisfy their WIM requirement independently of their research work may enroll in CS272.

 Capstone Class: The BMC Capstone class gives students the chance to take a rigorous course that thoroughly integrates various aspects of biology and computation.
 This course is typically taken during junior or senior year.
-Currently, this requirement is satisfied by one of the following courses: CS270, CS273A, CS274, CS275, CS278, or CS279.
+Currently, this requirement is satisfied by one of the following courses: CS270, CS273A, CS274, CS275, CS278, CS279, or CME 209.

 Advising in BMC